gabrielestefono/curso_typescript/docs/handbook/09 - Modules.md

 import π
 ```

-You can take all of the exported objects and put them into a single namespace using * as name:
+You can take all of the exported objects and put them into a single namespace using `* as name`:

 ```ts
 // @filename: app.ts